Loading Data

 | RDF/XML | .rdf | application/rdf+xml |

-wwkg load data.ttlBy default the triples are loaded into the default graph.
+wwkg graph upload data.ttlBy default the triples are loaded into the default graph.
 To load into a named graph:

 When the path is a directory, WWKG recursively loads all .ttl, .nt, and